jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 Table of contents

-As a cognitive-behavioral therapist, have you ever wondered how to effectively understand the problem your patient comes to you with?
-How to discover the underlying mechanisms and plan an effective therapy?
-The key to success is a well-executed conceptualization of the patient’s problem.
-In this article you will learn what conceptualization is, you will learn how to build a good conceptualization.
-You will learn about the most important models of conceptualization in CBT therapy.
+As a cognitive-behavioral therapist, have you wondered how to effectively understand the problem your patient comes to you with?
+How to discover the mechanisms underlying the problems and plan effective therapy?
+The key to success is a well-conducted conceptualization of the patient’s problem.
+In this article, you will learn what conceptualization is, how to build a good and useful conceptualization.
+You will get to know the most important conceptualization models in CBT therapy.

 What is conceptualization?

-Conceptualization (formulation) is nothing more than the creation of a working model that will allow you to explain the psychological basis of the patient’s reported difficulties.
-It is the foundation on which you will build the entire therapeutic plan.
-Conceptualization is an attempt to identify the patient’s personal pattern of cognitive functioning.
-It is a kind of “map” showing how the various elements of the patient’s experience connect with each other and sustain his difficulties.
+Conceptualization (formulation) is simply the creation of a working model that allows the psychotherapist to explain the psychological basis of the difficulties reported by the patient.
+It is the foundation on which the entire therapeutic plan is built.
+Conceptualization is an attempt to recognize the patient’s personal pattern of cognitive functioning.
+It is a kind of “map” showing how different elements of the patient’s experience connect and maintain their difficulties.

-Please keep in mind that working together with the client to conceptualize their case is the key to successful therapy.
+Please remember that working together with the client on the conceptualization of their case is key to successful therapy.
 Why?
-Because no one knows the client’s experience better than the client himself.
-By drawing on his knowledge and observations, you can create a more complete and accurate picture of the situation.
+Because no one knows the client’s experience better than they do.
+Using their knowledge and observations, you can create a more complete and accurate picture of the situation.

 How to build a conceptualization?

 First – gather all relevant information.
-The source of knowledge will not only be a direct conversation with the patient, but also the results of research, questionnaires, but also an inquisitive interview about development, relationships and past events.
+The source of knowledge will be not only direct conversation with the patient, but also test results, questionnaires, as well as an inquisitive interview about development, relationships, and past events.
 The more specifics you can gather, the better.
-Please remember that if you fail to get the most important information from the patient, you can always return to the conversation at the next meeting.
+Please remember that if you are unable to obtain the most important information from the patient, you can always return to the conversation at the next meeting.

 Second – organize the data using theoretical categories.
-Cognitive-behavioral theory offers a number of concepts to help you make initial sense of the patient’s story.
-Automatic thoughts, core beliefs, coping strategies – these are tools for building an initial case description.
+Try to make sense of the patient’s story.
+Automatic thoughts, core beliefs, coping strategies are the “heart” of conceptualization.
+Ask about the patient’s thoughts and emotions, how they have dealt with difficulties so far.

-Third – make hypotheses and seek their confirmation.
+Third – form hypotheses and don’t seek their confirmation.
 By listening carefully and asking questions, you will verify your assumptions about the mechanisms of the problem.
-Please remember to refrain from hasty interpretations – the patient is the expert on his life.
+Remember to refrain from hasty interpretations – the patient is the expert on their own life.

-Fourth – please create a coherent conceptualization model.
-Please identify factors that may have contributed to the problem, sustaining it in the “here and now” and representing potential resources in therapy.
-Such an empirically grounded model will allow you to anticipate difficulties and plan appropriate interventions.
+Fourth – create a coherent conceptualization model.
+Try to identify factors that may have contributed to the problem and factors that maintain it “here and now”.
+Such a model will allow you to predict difficulties and plan appropriate interventions.

 Fifth – have the courage to modify the conceptualization.
-Conceptualization is not rigid – it should evolve as therapy progresses and new information becomes available.
-Please be open to working with the patient and making changes to the original conceptualization.
+Conceptualization is not a rigid element – it should evolve as therapy progresses and new information emerges.
+Be open to collaborating with the patient and making changes to the original concept.

 Individualization

-• Takes into account his or her unique history and life context.
+• Takes into account their unique history and life context.

 Understanding

-• Is clear and transparent to the patient.
+• It is clear and transparent for the patient.

-• Allows the patient to see the relationships between key elements.
+• Allows the patient to see connections between key elements.

 Comprehensiveness